Fundraising consultant, adviser, author, trustee, donor

 She has written many articles and contributed to a wide range of reports and books on philanthropy – see Publications.

 Theresa has served on various boards and committees in the non-profit sector, including Sadler’s Wells, Care International UK, the Royal Marsden Cancer Campaign, the Young Vic, Bath University and the European Association for Philanthropy and Giving (now Philanthropy Impact).
-Committees have included English National Opera, The Orchestra of the Age of Enlightenment and Comic Relief.
-She is currently a Governor of Bath Spa University, where she also chairs the Development Strategy Group, and Chairs The Bonnart Trust.
-She is an Honorary Advisor to Lendwithcare.
+Committee memberships have included WaterAid, English National Opera, The Orchestra of the Age of Enlightenment and Comic Relief.
+In 2019 she stepped down after 10 years as Trustee, and latterly Chair, of The Bonnart Trust.
+At the end of 2019 she completed 2 terms as a Governor of Bath Spa University, where she also chaired the Development Strategy Group.
+Currently Theresa is a Trustee of The Benedetti Foundation, a member of the Appeal Committee of the Arts Hub Project at Garsington Opera and Honorary Advisor to Lendwithcare.

-In 1992, with her husband, Theresa set up a small family charitable trust through which a percentage of their income is channelled each year.
+In 1992, with her husband, Theresa set up a family charitable trust through which 10% of their income is channelled each year.

 Theresa’s work in each of these roles is underpinned by her strong values and commitment to philanthropy.
-She sees philanthropy as an essential element of a civilised society.
+She sees philanthropy and the mutually supportive relationships it inspires as an essential element of a civilised society.